honglizhaobob/honglizhaobob.github.io/_projects/lstm.md

 This is a note where I downloaded publically available stock price data and compared a few different ways to implement LSTM for the purpose of time series forecasting.
 The note also includes EDA and hypothesis testing, discusses value-at-risk (VaR) as a risk measure through historical sampling.

-Several future works remain:

-* Feature engineering

-* Using LSTM as a surrogate model (of stock price) to price derivatives

 <div class="pdf-display-window">
     <iframe src="/assets/pdf/projects/lstm/report.pdf" width="100%" height="100%" style="border: none;"></iframe>
 </div>